livekit/livekit/README.md

     --node-ip <machine-ip>
 ```

 When running with docker, `--node-ip` needs to be set to your machine's IP address.
-If the service is to be exposed to
+If the service will be exposed to
-public internet, this should the machine's public IP.
+the public Internet, this should the machine's public IP.

 ### Test with example app

 Head over to the [example app](https://example.livekit.io) and enter the generated token to connect to your LiveKit
 server.
 This app is built with our [React SDK](https://github.com/livekit/livekit-react).

-Once connected, your video and audio are now published to the newly set-up LiveKit instance!
+Once connected, your video and audio are now published to your new LiveKit instance!

 ### Generating access tokens (JWT)

-For additional users in the room, you'll have to create a token for each
+To add more users to a room, you'll have to create a token for each
 participant.
 [Learn more about access tokens](https://docs.livekit.io/guides/access-tokens/).

-`livekit-server` provides a convenient subcommand to create a development token.
+`livekit-server` provides a convenient sub-command to create a development token.
 This token has an expiration of a
-month, which is useful for development & testing, but not appropriate for production use.
+month, which is useful for development and testing, but not appropriate for production use.

 ```shell
 docker run --rm -e LIVEKIT_KEYS="<api-key>: <api-secret>" \